riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs-part-2.md

 The file is now much cleaner, also notice we no longer need to render our modal template in the animals template, i.e. the `{% raw %}{{> animalModalTemplate}}{% endraw %}` line has been removed.

 OK with those changes, out of the way, if you click the Add button you'll notice nothing happens.
 This is because we need to call our modal in a different manner, so let's get that sorted.
-We'll also move the modal specific code into it's own file just like we did with the HTML templates.
+We'll also move the modal specific code out of `animals.js` into it's own file just like we did with the template code.

 #####Terminal
 {% highlight Bash %}